Influenza-like illness: Influenza

 Technically, any clinical diagnosis of influenza is a diagnosis of ILI, not of influenza.
 This distinction usually is of no great concern because, regardless of cause, most cases of ILI are mild and self-limiting.
 Furthermore, except perhaps during the peak of a major outbreak of influenza, most cases of ILI are not due to influenza.
 ILI is very common: in the United States each adult can average 1–3 episodes per year and each child can average 3–6 episodes per year.

 Influenza in humans is subject to clinical surveillance by a global network of more than 110 National Influenza Centers.
 These centers receive samples obtained from patients diagnosed with ILI, and test the samples for the presence of an influenza virus.
 Not all patients diagnosed with ILI are tested, and not all test results are reported.
 Samples are selected for testing based on severity of ILI, and as part of routine sampling, and at participating surveillance clinics and laboratories.
 The United States has a general surveillance program, a border surveillance program, and a hospital surveillance program, all devoted to finding new outbreaks of influenza.

 In most years, in the majority of samples tested, the influenza virus is not present (see figure above).
 In the United States during the 2008–9 influenza season through 18 April, out of 183,839 samples tested and reported to the CDC, only 25,925 (14.1%) were positive for influenza.
 The percent positive reached a maximum of about 25%.
 The percent positive increases with the incidence of infection, peaking with the peak incidence of influenza (see figure).
 During an epidemic, 60–70% of patients with a clear influenza-like illness actually have influenza.

 Samples are respiratory samples, usually collected by a physician, nurse, or assistant, and sent to a hospital laboratory for preliminary testing.
 There are several methods of collecting a respiratory sample, depending on requirements of the laboratory that will test the sample.
 A sample may be obtained from around the nose simply by wiping with a dry cotton swab.

 Other causes

-Infectious diseases causing ILI include respiratory syncytial virus, malaria, acute HIV/AIDS infection, herpes, hepatitis C, Lyme disease, rabies, myocarditis, Q fever, dengue fever, poliomyelitis, pneumonia, measles, SARS, COVID-19, and many others.
+Infectious diseases causing ILI include respiratory syncytial virus, human metapneumovirus infection, malaria, acute HIV/AIDS infection, herpes, hepatitis C, Lyme disease, rabies, myocarditis, Q fever, dengue fever, poliomyelitis, pneumonia, measles, SARS, COVID-19, and many others.

 Pharmaceutical drugs that may cause ILI include many biologics such as interferons and monoclonal antibodies.
 Chemotherapeutic agents also commonly cause flu-like symptoms.
 Other drugs associated with a flu-like syndrome include bisphosphonates, caspofungin, and levamisole.
 A flu-like syndrome can also be caused by an influenza vaccine or other vaccines, and by opioid withdrawal in physically dependent individuals.